Husky Harvest Food Pantry

 Canned goods, tuna, peanut butter, soups, and canned vegetables.
 Home basics such as toilet paper, dish detergent, and clothes detergent.
 Toiletries such as shampoo, conditioner, and toothpaste.
 All food needs to be nonperishable.

 Why are you collecting toiletries & home basics?
-Toiletries and home basics are frequently requested and these are items that we are unable to get from food banks/local organizations that supply the pantry.
+Toiletries and home basics are frequently requested and these are items that we are unable to get from food banks/local businesses that supply the pantry.

 DONATION DROP-OFF LOCATIONS